vippsas/vipps-login-api/vipps-login-api-quick-start.md

 ## Before you begin

-This document covers the quick steps for getting started with the Login API.

-**Important:** The examples use standard example values that you must change to use *your* values.
+The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.

 ## Log in with browser